quantopian/zipline/docs/installation.rst

 Tooling hints
 ================
-QBT relies heavily on scientific python components (numpy, scikit, pandas, matplotlib, ipython, etc).
+:mod:`zipline` relies heavily on scientific python components (numpy, scikit, pandas, matplotlib, ipython, etc).
 Tooling up can be a pain, and it often involves managing a configuration including your OS, c/c++/fortran compilers, python version, and versions of numerous modules.
 I've found the following tools absolutely indispensable:

 - some kind of package manager for your platform. package managers generally give you a way to search, install, uninstall, and check currently installed packages.
 They also do a great job of managing dependencies.
    - linux: yum/apt-get